 The Southeast Arkansas Regional Planning Commission (SEARPC - MPO) is requesting the public to review and provide comments on the draft Fiscal Year (FY) 2023 Unified Planning Work Program (UPWP) for the Pine Bluff Area Transportation Study (PBATS) area.
-This document describes what transportation planning activities will be conducted within the Pine Bluff Urbanized Area between July1, 202 and June 30, 2023.
+This document describes what transportation planning activities will be conducted within the Pine Bluff Urbanized Area between July1, 2022 and June 30, 2023.
 In accordance with the U. S. Department of Transportation rules and regulations the anticipated expenditures are outlined for those activities.

 The UPWP can be viewed at www.searpc.com and is on file and available for public inspection at the Southeast Arkansas Regional Planning Commission office, located at 1300 Ohio Street, Suite B, Pine Bluff, Arkansas from the hours of 8:30 a.m. to 12:00 noon and 1:00 p.m. to 4:30 p.m., Monday through Friday.
-Due to the COVID-19 pandemic copies will not be located at White Hall City Hall, Pine Bluff City Hall, or the Jefferson County Courthouse.
 Copies will be furnished to individuals by calling 870-534-4247.

-Comments concerning the proposed UPWP will be received beginning Wednesday, April 21st, 202, until 11: a.m., Thursday, May 5th, 202.
+Comments concerning the proposed UPWP will be received beginning Wednesday, April 21st, 2022, until 11: a.m., Thursday, May 5th, 2022.
 Comments should be submitted to the Southeast Arkansas Regional Planning Commission, 1300 Ohio, Suite B, Pine Bluff, Arkansas 71601.
 Should you have any questions, please contact the SARPC office at 534-4247.